UDOOboard/X86-Docs/docs/14_Hardware_Reference/02_Board_versions.md

 <br/>

-The main differences between the four versions of the UDOO X86 are shown in the following table.
+The main differences between the two versions of the UDOO X86 are shown in the following table.

 |              |                    ULTRA                    |                 ADVANCED PLUS                |